Relintai/pandemonium_engine_docs/02_tutorials/04_first_3d_game/01_game_setup.md

 the viewport.

 We're going to move the ground down so we can see the floor grid.
-Select the *Ground* node, hold the :kbd:`Ctrl` key down to turn on grid snapping (:kbd:`Cmd` on macOS), and click and drag down on the Y axis.
+Select the *Ground* node, hold the `Ctrl` key down to turn on grid snapping (`Cmd` on macOS), and click and drag down on the Y axis.
 It's the green arrow in the move gizmo.

 ![](img/01.game_setup/13.move_gizmo_y_axis.png)

-Note:

-    If you can't see the 3D object manipulator like on the image above, ensure the *Select Mode* is active in the toolbar above the view.
+Note: If you can't see the 3D object manipulator like on the image above, ensure the *Select Mode* is active in the toolbar above the view.

 ![](img/01.game_setup/14.select_mode_icon.png)